cloudfoundry/php-buildpack/README.md

   - [PHPMyAdmin]  A deployment of PHPMyAdmin that uses bound MySQL services
   - [Wordpress]  A deployment of Wordpress that uses bound MySQL service
   - [CodeIgniter]  CodeIgniter tutorial application running on CF
+  - [Stand Alone]  An example which runs a stand alone PHP script

 ## Getting Help